ClickHouse/ClickHouse/docs/en/sql-reference/functions/tuple-functions.md

 ## L2Normalize {#l2normalize}

-Calculates the unit vector of a given vector (the values of the tuple are the coordinates) in 2-norm ([Euclidean geometry](https://en.wikipedia.org/wiki/Euclidean_space)).
+Calculates the unit vector of a given vector (the values of the tuple are the coordinates) in Euclidean space (using [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).

 **Syntax**